Exceptional line and pseudospectrum in black hole spectroscopy: Topological structures of QNMs associated with exceptional line

 where $\varepsilon$, $d$ and $\sigma_0$ refer to the amplitude, position and width of the bump, respectively.
 For convenience, we use $2\sigma_0^2$ as the parameter that characterizes the width in the followings.

-Within the hyperboloidal framework~\cite{PanossoMacedo:2023qzp,Jaramillo:2020tuu, Gasperin:2021kfv, Besson:2024adi} detailed in Appendix \ref{hyperboloidal_framework}, the time-domain perturbation equation \eqref{tdeq} can be recasted into $\partial_{\tau}U=LU$, and thus the QNM spectra are just the spectra of $L/\mathrm{i}$.
-We identify the EP where the fundamental mode and first overtone coalesce, in good agreement with the special case $2\sigma_0^2=1$ considered in~\cite{Yang:2025dbn}.
+Within the hyperboloidal framework~\cite{PanossoMacedo:2023qzp,Jaramillo:2020tuu, Gasperin:2021kfv, Besson:2024adi} detailed in the Supplemental Material, the time-domain perturbation equation \eqref{tdeq} can be recast into $\partial_{\tau}U=LU$, where $L/\mathrm{i}$ acts as a Hamiltonian-like operator whose spectra directly yields the QNM spectra.
+This can be approximated by the eigenvalue problem of a finite-dimensional matrix by discretizing $\sigma$ into Chebyshev-Lobatto grids.
+We identify the EP where the fundamental mode and the first overtone coalesce, in good agreement with the special case $2\sigma_0^2=1$ considered in~\cite{Yang:2025dbn}.
 By varying $2\sigma_0^2$, we systematically identify EPs in each constant-$2\sigma_0^2$ plane.
 These EPs collectively form a continuous line (exceptional line, EL) in the $3$D parameter space $(\varepsilon,d,2\sigma_0^2)$, as shown in Fig. \ref{fig:paraloop}.
 This demonstrates that EPs exist across a broader range of parameter configurations than previously recognized.